rambotech/CCBQuickCategorizer/README.md

 - Using Tools/ Import the categorized export file you added transactions to.

 ## DANGER Will Robinson!
-There is a shortcoming as of today (3/7/2016) to be aware ofin Clear Checkbook.
+There is a shortcoming as of today (3/7/2016) to be aware of in Clear Checkbook.
 The web application will not add an imported transaction with an amount of zero.
-While this may not seem like a problem, I personally log a voided check in CCB as VOID in the Payee with an amount of zero to have a full record of my checks online.
+While this may not seem like a problem, I personally log a voided check in CCB as VOID in the Payee with an amount of zero to have a full record of my checks' serial numbers.
 That includes my errors.
 If you have anything like this in your transactions, they will not show back up in the transaction register after deleting the transactions and importing your categorized file.